Physics-informed neural network applied to surface-tension-driven liquid film flows: Physics-informed neural networks

 \subsection{Architectures}

 Throughout this study, we have been using simple deep feed-forward neural network architectures, as shown in \cref{fig-structure}.
 All the hidden layers are fully connected dense layers and all the activation functions are hyperbolic tangents \texttt{tanh}.
-For the fourth-order governing equation \cref{eq-governing}, a single-output network (\cref{fig-structure}(a)) is used, whereas a two-output network is used for the second-order equation \cref{eq-governingEq2}.
+For the fourth-order governing equation \cref{eq-governing}, a single-output network (\cref{fig-structure}(a)) is used, whereas a two-output network (\cref{fig-structure}(b)) and a four-output network (\cref{fig-structure}(c)) are used for the second-order PDEs \cref{eq-governingEq2} and first-order PDEs \cref{eq-governingEq4}, respectively.
 The number of hidden layers is defined as $N_\ell$ and the number of neurons in each hidden layer is denoted as $N_h$.
-Thus, the total number of the training parameters is $(N_\text{in} + 1) N_h + (N_\ell - 1)(N_h + 1)N_h + (N_h + 1) N_\text{out}$.
+Thus, the total number of the training parameters is $(N_\text{in} + 1) N_h + (N_\ell - 1)(N_h + 1)N_h + (N_h + 1) N_\text{out}$, where $N_\text{in}$ and $N_\text{out}$ are the number of inputs and outputs, respectively.